L-Carnitine

 Is carnitine good for kidneys?

 L-carnitine is an essential compound that facilitates the transport of long-chain fatty acid across the inner mitochondrial membrane for β-oxidation.
-However, the effect of L-carnitine supplementation remains to be fully explored in patients with chronic kidney disease.
+However, the effect of L-carnitine supplementation remains to be fully explored in patients with chronic kidney condition.

 Does L carnitine make you smell like fish?